Anigozanthos preissii

 The species is an upright perennial herb, with long leaves that emerge from a rhizome beneath the soil.
 A tall stalk emerges from the centre of these to present large red, orange and yellow flowers.
-The flowering period is sometime between October to November, when attains a height up to 0.8 metres.
+The flowering period is sometime between October and November, when attains a height up to 0.8 metres.
 The leaves grey-green and arranged in a rosette at ground level.

 It occurs in a range to the north and east of Albany, especially in the Warren region, along the southern coast of Southwest Australia.